badcafe/elementizer/demo-app/README.md

 Unlike the above buttons, all Web components are calling `createElement()` with a specific `render()` method :

-* `<aerial-tab-group>`: since the counterpart React component doesn't deal directly with child nodes, the tab items and tab panels have to be pulled to the group
+* `<demo-tab-group>`: since the counterpart React component doesn't deal directly with child nodes, the tab items and tab panels have to be pulled to the group
-* `<aerial-tab>`: we are passing empty children
+* `<demo-tab>`: we are passing empty children
     * the original will be moved WHEN mounted by React, when the `<Tab>` will be eventually selected
     * meanwhile, the panel is not displayed by the CSS
     * NOTE: the `label` prop of the React component can be a `string` or a React node ; the latter form implies having a dedicated Web component :
-* `<aerial-tab-label>`: used to host the tab label when made of elements.
-This component is not rendered by itself, but pulled by its parent `<aerial-tab>`
+* `<demo-tab-label>`: used to host the tab label when made of elements.
+This component is not rendered by itself, but pulled by its parent `<demo-tab>`

 Since the React structure is pulled of the Web components, the React hierarchy is preserved and no CSS fixup are required.
-However, the `<aerial-tab>` original content (HTML) must not be displayed (since pulled in the React tree).
+However, the `<demo-tab>` original content (HTML) must not be displayed (since pulled in the React tree).

 > See them in `elementizer-demo-elements`:
 > * [Typescript source](https://github.com/badcafe/elementizer/blob/main/demo-elements/src/tab.tsx)